yuriy-chumak/ol/README.md

 descendants), webOS, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).

 Also Ol is ported to the Web and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.

+Source code available under tag "[2.2](https://github.com/yuriy-chumak/ol/releases/tag/2.2)" or at [Releases](https://github.com/yuriy-chumak/ol/releases) page.

-### Otus Lisp, Version 2.2.1 RC1
+### Otus Lisp, Version 2.3 rc1

+There are already new Ol changes in the Master branch that will be included in the 2.3 release:.
-The build command line has been changed.
+ * the build command line has been changed.
 See the "BUILD" section.
+ * fasl format changed,
+   * fasl is fully 32/64 bit independent (32-bit machines can execute 64-bit fasl and vice versa),
+   * numbers encoded as numbers, not as objects,
+   * big endian numbers order changed to little-endian

 LICENSE
 -------